-- Demonstrate financial need. - Must be a resident of Huntingdon County; however, priority consideration will be given to applicants that are graduates of Juniata Valley School District. - Maintain at least a 2.5 grade point average for second semester eligibility.
+- Demonstrate financial need. - Must be a resident of Huntingdon County; however, priority consideration will be given to graduates of Juniata Valley School District. - Maintain at least a 2.5 grade point average for second semester eligibility.

 A maximum of \$1,000 is awarded annually (\$500 per semester).